 After skiing, biking, and exploring endless nature, let Pyhä’s and Luosto’s wellness services melt your stress away.
 At the Amethyst spa and gym, sweat it out in a Turkish bath before taking a dip in their 30°C swimming pool.

-When night falls, you don’t have to spend your time and energy waiting outside to see the auroras overhead.
+When the sun sets and the sky turns blackest of blacks, you don’t have to spend your time and energy waiting outside to see the auroras overhead.
 Santa’s Hotel Aurora, Pyhä Igloos and the Pyhän Asteli Holiday Village offer glass aurora igloos, combining luxury accommodation with the possibility of nature’s silent fireworks overhead.

 If comfort and coziness is what you’re after, Lapland Hotel Luostotunturi’s Log Cabins feature traditional accommodation with modern conveniences like sauna and kitchen appliances–all within a five minute walk from hotel reception and services.
 More cabin accommodation is available through Pyhähippu and PyhäBooking cabin booking agencies.